Enrollment and Placement

 Students in Latin 2 continue their study of Latin grammar and reading, building on the foundation laid in Latin 1.
 In this course, students will complete Latin Alive!
 Book 2, studying at a deliberate pace that aims at mastery and delight.
-Students continue to translate the writings of original Latin authors from the Roman Empire period and learn some of the history and culture of ancient Rome.
-Students build on their previous Latin vocabulary and are introduced to hundreds of new Latin words and many English derivatives.
+Students continue to translate adaptations of the writings of original Latin authors from the period of the Roman Empire and learn some of the history and culture of ancient Rome.
+Latin 2 teaches over 500 Latin vocabulary words and imparts an understanding of many English words derived from Latin.

 Placement: Please read about our new process above.

-- For students interested in transitioning from Henle Latin to Latin Alive!, we generally recommend that students who have completed Henle Year 1 begin with Latin 2, as long as they feel confident with first and second declensions and first and second conjugations.
-Latin 2 will start with a brief review of Latin Alive!
+- For students interested in transitioning from other Latin programs should feel confident with the first, second, and third declensions and the all the tenses of the four conjugations in the active voice (present, imperfect, future, perfect, pluperfect, and future perfect).
+Latin 2 will start with a five chapter review of Latin Alive!
 Book 1.
-Before making a decision, we encourage you to review the samples we have online for Books 1 and 2, which include the full table of contents.
+Before making a decision, we encourage you to review the samples we have online for Books 1 and 2, which include the full table of contents (see also the Course Texts tab above).

 “I was struggling to keep up with learning Latin at the rate that my oldest son was learning.
 Having a knowledgeable instructor is fabulous.” —Rebecca Lavy, Scholé Academy Parent